digital-land/config-manager/docs/datamanager/add-data.md

 `GET /add-data/<request_id>/entities` renders `entities_preview.html`: a final review of the new entities, any old→new entity redirects, and the organisation summary.
 This is the confirmation point.

+> **Platform vs lookup — a common confusion.** Check transform (step 4) decides what is "new" by
+> comparing the resource against the **platform API** (what is actually live).
+This preview decides
+> what is "new" by comparing only against the **`lookup.csv`** file (what config already knows).
+So
+> an entity can flag as new on check transform (not yet on the platform) but *not* appear as new
+> here because it already exists in the lookup — and vice versa.
+Only a genuinely new lookup entry
+> shows here, because this page reflects the rows that would be appended to `lookup.csv`.

 ### 6. Confirm → commit (`datamanager.add_data_confirm_async`, `controllers/preview.py`)